-We’ve all seen the kind of damage that extreme temperatures can do.
+We have all seen the kind of damage that extreme temperatures can do.
 Whether you left your ID card in the car during the summer and saw it melt or a small crack in your windshield grew and grew in the winter, witnessing the temperature damage important items is a frustrating experience.
-The worst part is that there’s very little you can do about it.
+The worst part is that there is very little you can do about it.
 Sometimes the weather just causes problems.
-It’s natural to assume that renting a storage unit is one of those times the weather just wins.
-You aren’t there to keep an eye on things all the time, and the temperature can get brutal throughout the year.
-Does that mean that temperature-sensitive items can’t be kept in self storage?
-It might, but 10 Federal Self Storage offers a solution with climate-controlled storage units.
+It is natural to assume that renting a storage unit is one of those times the weather just wins.
+You are not there to keep an eye on things all the time, and the temperature can get brutal throughout the year.
+Does that mean that temperature-sensitive items cannot be kept in self storage?
+It might, but 10 Federal Storage offers a solution with climate-controlled storage units.

 What Is Climate-Controlled Storage?

 Climate-controlled storage is designed to protect temperature-sensitive items from extremes of heat and cold.
 A climate-controlled storage unit maintains a consistent temperature inside throughout the year by utilizing an air conditioning and heating system similar to the kind found in many modern houses.
 This also protects against rapid changes in temperature as the units’ heating and cooling systems keep temperatures from fluctuating too much even when the weather changes.
 If you want to keep temperature-sensitive items in stable conditions, climate-controlled storage is the best choice.

 While you could potentially store any item without climate control with no problems, climate-controlled storage does offer another layer of protection for temperature-sensitive items.
 Some of the items that should be stored in a climate-controlled unit include:

 - Musical instruments